chaosbunker/docker-json-server/README.md

 http://localhost:3000/
 ```

-### Help

 You can supply any number of JSON Server arguments that will be passed through unmodified.

 ```bash
 $ docker run -it --rm chaosbunker/json-server --help
 ```

-### auth.js
+### auth.js example

-If you mount a file to `/data/auth.js` it will automatically be loaded.

-The following example require a HTTP Header for GET requests and a second one for any other request method
+The following example requires an HTTP Header for GET requests and a second one for any other request method

 ```javascript
 module.exports = (req, res, next) => {